WiX Improvement Proposals

 As issues with the proposal come to mind or are raised by reviewers, capture them in the considerations section of the WIP.
 As appropriate, explain the trade offs of the proposed design and why a particular decision was made.
 This section may provide the most value for developers and users that follow later so do not be afraid to list everything that comes to mind.
 Rare is it that a proposal doesn't have some negatives to consider.

-Like the code of the WiX toolset, WIPs are designed to be living documents.
-So do not be afraid to "check in early and often".
-Commit your changes to the WIP and send a pull request any time you feel the update provides enough value.
-The WIP update pull requests will be accepted like any code submission, with a very low review bar (essentially, as long as the update is coherent we'll integrate it for discussion).
+Like the code of the WiX Toolset, WIPs are designed to be living documents.
+So do not be afraid to "check in early and often."
+Update the issue comments that contain the WIP content whenever you feel the update provides enough value.

-WIP documents can be discussed anywhere (mailing list, online meetings, twitter, etc) but everyone is encouraged to contribute their ideas to the proposal by editing the document or working with the author to update the document.
+WIPs can be discussed anywhere but everyone is encouraged to contribute their ideas to the proposal by adding comments to the issue or working with the author to update the document.

 Finally, this is not a college writing assignment.
-Use as many words as necessary to capture the idea.
+Use as many -- or as few -- words as necessary to capture the idea.
 No need to write a book.
 Also, feel free to enlist others to help you write the document.
 Start with a rough draft and have someone help flesh out the missing details.